-This is a fantastic album.
-It is flawless, even now – 29 years after it was released.
-And for a debut it really set the group up for a successful career.
+This really is a fantastic album.
+It is flawless, even now as I listen to it 29 years after it was released.
+For a debut it really set the group up for a successful career, and rightly so.

 Despite releasing 7 singles from this, they managed to find time to record and release their second album in the following year.

 You definitely need to give this album a spin – you won’t regret it.

 - POP RESCUE 2014 RATING: 5 / 5